 Are you keen to pursue an interest in designing and developing computer games?
 Through practical projects, you will learn how computer games are produced and the processes involved.
 These include concept development, design and creation.
 Sessions are workshop based so you will have hands-on experience of using industry-standard software and workflow techniques.
 You will produce 3D and 2D game levels, game design documents, concept art and digital art.
 Visiting speakers and visits will give you an insight into working in the industry.
-You will develop skills in Photoshop, Reaper/Audacity, Unity, and MS Office.
+You will develop skills in Photoshop, Unity, Blender and Visual Studio.

 Computer Game Design